DavidTPate/pendragon/README.md

 difficulty assigned to it, based on the distance in yards.
 (This is intended to make certain jumps impossible, as they should be.)

-For simplicity’s sake, a jump’s distance imposes a –3 modifier per yard of distance beyond the first.
+For simplicity's sake, a jump's distance imposes a –3 modifier per yard of distance beyond the first.
 For this purpose, treat each fraction of a yard as a full yard.
 Assume that a horizontal leap also has a vertical component equal to half its length, but this imposes no further penalty.